Contrarian Corpus

 Primary demands

-• Back Ron Johnson's transformation: everyday low pricing, refreshed brand identity, reduced clutter
+• Back Ron Johnson's transformation: everyday fair pricing, refreshed brand identity, reduced store clutter

 • Execute $900mm cost-savings target by year-end 2012 (Home Office $200+mm, Stores $400+mm, Advertising $300+mm)